joemisra/dpt/README.md

-## dpt - multifunction electron temple
+# dsp.coffee dpt - multifunction electron temple

 **NOTE: This is an early commit, example projects to follow.**